boldlink/terraform-aws-autoscaling/README.md

 ## Usage
 **NOTE**: These examples use the latest version of this module
 - As of April 15, 2023 and September 5, 2023 AWS is no longer accepting new customer accounts for `Amazon Elastic Inference` and `Amazon Elastic Graphics` respectively.
-Therefore, as of release `2.1.0` we have removed the support for these options from this module.
+Therefore, as of release `2.1.0` we have removed these options from this module.

 ```hcl
 module "minimal" {